 Whether you’ve given birth at home or in hospital, your body has been through a lot.
 The good news is that you’ll start to heal, and you can usually manage pain and discomfort.

 Most women will feel tired and overwhelmed soon after giving birth.
 You might also feel relief, happiness, fear and joy.
 You might feel teary and anxious 3-5 days after birth – this is called the ‘baby blues’.
-The ‘baby blues’ last for only a few days, and about 50-80% of women have them.
+The ‘baby blues’ last for only a few days.

-It really helps to keep talking to your partner about how you’re feeling.
+It can really help to keep talking to your partner about how you’re feeling.
 This helps both of you to be aware of any changes in mood and how long the changes go on for.